aws-amplify/discord-bot/docs/deployment.md

 # Deployment Process

-The following diagram servers as an example for deploying the environment `main` (the production environment)
+The following diagram servers as an example for deploying the environment `main` (the production environment).
+When working with multiple environments it is recommended to have separate dotenv files for each environment.
+In the following example secrets will be loaded from `.env` then `.env.main` using [Vite's `loadEnv` helper](https://vitejs.dev/config/#environment-variables).

 ```mermaid
 stateDiagram-v2